I Want to Break Free! Persuasion and Anti-Social Behavior of LLMs in Multi-Agent Settings with Social Hierarchy: Methodology

 \section{Methodology}

-We developed a custom framework named \textit{zAImbardo}\footnote{Code available at \url{https://github.com/mobs-fbk/llm_interaction_simulator}.
-Full details on the architecture and structure of the toolkit are available in Appendix \ref{thetoolkit}.} which enables to simulate social interactions between LLM-based agents.
-In this work, we focus on a scenario involving one guard and one prisoner in a prison setting; yet, the toolkit is designed to simulate more complex interactions, going beyond 1vs1 scenarios: in fact, it allows for granular control over the environment, roles, and social dynamics, reflecting the hierarchical relationships that are typical in many real-life scenarios.

-The simulation framework is structured around two core prompt templates: one for the guard agent and one for the prisoner agent.\footnote{Detailed descriptions of each prompt section is provided in Appendix~\ref{promptstructure}.} These prompts contain two sections:
+We developed a custom framework named \textit{zAImbardo}\footnote{Code and data available at \href{https://anonymous.4open.science/r/llm_interaction_simulator-B8D6}{anonymized repo}.
+Full toolkit implementation details are available in Appendix \ref{thetoolkit}.} to simulate social interactions between LLM-based agents.
+In this work, we use a basic definition of LLM agents as role-playing LLMs with clearly defined personality and goals.
+Agent personas are the main differentiating feature compared to basic chat-bots.\footnote{Throughout the text we will also use the term ``AI agent'' as interchangeable with LLM Agents.
+However, we recognize that, based on well-known definitions of AI agents such as those provided by \cite{Wooldridge1995Agents} and \cite{Russell2020AIMA}, our agents lack some of the features that are part of such definitions.
+These include memory and the interaction with an environment.
+For this reason, again, it is important to highlight AI agents discussed in this paper are only confined to our limited definition of LLM Agents.
+For recent surveys on contemporary AI agents and agentic AI, see \cite{QuEtAl2025_ComprehensiveReview_AIAgents} and \cite{SapkotaEtAl2025_AIAgents_vs_AgenticAI}.} We focus on a scenario involving one guard and one prisoner in a prison setting.\footnote{The toolkit is designed to simulate more complex interactions, beyond 1vs1 scenarios: it allows for granular control over environment, roles, and social dynamics, reflecting the hierarchical relationships typical of real-life scenarios.} The framework is structured around two core prompt templates: one for the guard and one for the prisoner, each comprising the two following sections.\footnote{Details on each section are provided in Appendix~\ref{promptstructure}.}